 In 1956 the cybernetician W. Ross Ashby published An Introduction to Cybernetics wherein he described the internal order of a system to be a response to the environmental or external forces it faces.
-His Law of Requisite Variety stated "only variety can destroy variety"89 which was later recast by Stafford Beer to the more well-known phrase "variety absorbs variety".
+His Law of Requisite Variety stated "only variety can destroy variety" which was later recast by Stafford Beer to the more well-known phrase "variety absorbs variety".
 Both Ashby and Beer were describing a state of dynamic stability wherein systems can only control input (perturbations) to the extent that it has sufficient internal variety to react.
-For example, in order to make a choice between two competing alternatives A and B, the decider must be able to accept or become either A or B in order to choose one of the possibilities.90 In the context of public policy and services, Ashby's law states that any control system must be at least as complex as the system it is controlling, otherwise a complexity gap will arise from the mismatch.
+For example, in order to make a choice between two competing alternatives A and B, the decider must be able to accept or become either A or B in order to choose one of the possibilities.
+90 In the context of public policy and services, Ashby's law states that any control system must be at least as complex as the system it is controlling, otherwise a complexity gap will arise from the mismatch.
 For instance, in a tax regime where legislators create increasingly complex regulations, constituents will always be able to develop more means of evading taxes than regulators can address.
 This dynamic results from the variety and quantity of avoidance schemes available to lawyers, accountants, and tax advisors which are then multiplied by the variety of individual circumstances.
-The solution to this complexity gap is not to make tax policy more complex, but to reduce the variety on the regulatory side will result in a reduced number of responses by the regulated.
+The solution to this complexity gap is not to make tax policy more complex, but to reduce the variety available to the public by simplifying the tax regime itself.
+91 In essence, reduced variety on the regulatory side will result in a reduced number of responses by the regulated.
 Ashby's law may be the most important principle to consider when working on-and especially developing interventions for-complex systems.